 Students will learn proper/safe techniques for all strength training exercises using a variety of equipment and exercise styles.

-• Students will participate in a variety of fitness classes (aerobics, step, kickboxing, bootcamp, pilates, yoga).
+Students will participate in a variety of fitness classes (aerobics, step, kickboxing, boot camp, pilates, yoga and more).
+All fitness levels welcome.